Skip to main content

 Dear [Logistics Manager Name],

-A strong lorry driver application should make one thing clear straight away: the driver can handle the road, the paperwork, and the delivery point without turning ordinary problems into bigger ones.
+A strong lorry driver application should make one thing clear from the start: the driver can handle the road, the paperwork, and the delivery point without turning routine problems into bigger ones.
 That is the standard I have aimed for throughout my work in local and regional distribution.

-My background includes multi-drop routes, timed collections, and deliveries where access, unloading, and handover accuracy all affect the rest of the schedule.
-I am used to checking delivery notes carefully, keeping the vehicle presentable, and adapting the route when traffic, loading delays, or customer availability change the order of the day.
-The most practical way I can help [Company Name] is to keep your runs moving while staying accurate on details that busy operations cannot afford to redo.
+My background includes multi-drop routes, timed collections, and deliveries where access, unloading, and handover accuracy all affect the schedule.
+I am used to checking delivery notes carefully, keeping the vehicle presentable, and adapting routes when traffic, loading delays, or customer needs change the day’s order.
+The most practical way I can help [Company Name] is by keeping your runs moving and getting the details right, so busy operations do not have to fix mistakes later.

-One reason I suit this kind of role is that I do not separate driving from service.
-At each stop, I pay attention to what the customer or site contact actually needs: the right paperwork, the right pallet position, the right update if timing shifts.
-That may sound simple, but it is often where a dependable lorry driver stands apart from someone who only focuses on the wheel.
+One reason I am a good fit for this work is that I do not separate driving from service.
+At each stop, I pay attention to what the customer or site contact actually needs: the right paperwork, the right pallet position, or the right update if timing shifts.
+That may sound simple, but it is often where a dependable lorry driver stands out from someone who only focuses on driving.

-I have also built habits that protect consistency over a full week, not just one good shift.
-I check the vehicle properly, manage time with realism, and keep communication short and useful.
-That helps planners trust my updates and helps deliveries land cleanly even on busy days.
+I have also built habits that keep me consistent over a full week, not just one good shift.
+I check the vehicle properly, manage time realistically, and keep communication clear and to the point.
+That helps planners trust my updates and keeps deliveries running smoothly, even on busy days.

 I would welcome the chance to discuss the routes, drop volume, and delivery expectations for this position.
-From there, I could explain how my experience would support [Company Name] in a practical, day-one way.
+From there, I can explain how my experience would support [Company Name] in a practical way from day one.

 Best wishes,